Hexheld/hexheld-docs/MD/System Architecture.md

 Feature set:
 - 1BPP to 4BPP planar characters (8×8 size) and 4BPP packed bitmap graphics
 - 2 character layers with a selection of operating modes and layer mixing settings
-- 128 objects on-screen, size from 8×8 to 8×32, selectable color depths from 1BPP to 4BPP per object, automatic object attribute DMA
+- 128 objects on-screen, size from 8×8 to 8×32, selectable color depths from 1BPP to 4BPP per object
-- Internal memory for character and object attribute, external memory access for pixel data
+- Internal memory for tile maps and object attributes (DMA fed), external memory access for pixel data
 - Programmable rectangular layer/object clipping region
 - 16-entry palette with 3 bits (8 possible grayshades) per entry
-- Integrated dot-matrix LCD driver for the main display, integrated driver for the aux (segment/battery) displays
 - Line counter compare function
+- Integrated dot-matrix LCD driver for the main display
+- Integrated drivers for the 7-segment and battery displays

 ### Sound - Power Noise